-- On August 20, 2010, the Company acquired Bach-Simpson Corporation ("Bach-Simpson"), a designer and manufacturer of electronic instrumentation devices for rail and transit markets, for a net purchase price of approximately \$12.0 million, resulting in additional goodwill of \$3.5 million, on a preliminary basis, of which \$2.6 million will be deductible for tax purposes. - On July 28, 2010, the Company acquired G&B Specialties, Inc. ("G&B"), a manufacturer of railroad track and signaling products, for a net purchase price of approximately \$31.8 million, net of cash received, resulting in additional goodwill of \$13.2 million, on a preliminary basis, none of which will be deductible for tax purposes. - On March 12, 2010, the Company acquired Xorail LLC ("Xorail"), a leading provider of signal engineering and design services.
+- On November 3, 2011, subsequent to the close of our accounting quarter, the Company acquired Bearward Engineering ("Bearward"), a UK-based manufacturer of cooling systems and related equipment for power generation and other industrial markets, for a net purchase price of approximately \$47.9 million. - On August 20, 2010, the Company acquired Bach-Simpson Corporation ("Bach-Simpson"), a designer and manufacturer of electronic instrumentation devices for rail and transit markets, for a net purchase price of approximately \$12.0 million, resulting in additional goodwill of \$3.5 million, of which \$2.6 million will be deductible for tax purposes. - On July 28, 2010, the Company acquired G&B Specialties, Inc. ("G&B"), a manufacturer of railroad track and signaling products, for a net purchase price of approximately \$31.8 million, net of cash received, resulting in additional goodwill of \$14.8 million, none of which will be deductible for tax purposes. - On March 12, 2010, the Company acquired Xorail LLC ("Xorail"), a leading provider of signal engineering and design services.
 The purchase price was \$39.9 million, net of cash received, resulting in additional goodwill of \$29.6 million, none of which will be deductible for tax purposes.